zhiachong/victorzhou.com/content/posts/2020-02-04-how-to-land-a-job-as-a-software-engineer.md

   - 'Resume'
   - 'Python'
   - 'Job Search'
-description: 'My story about how I got a job at Twitter after years of trying.'
+description: 'My personal story about how I got a job at Twitter after years of trying and failing.'
 guestAuthor: ''
 guestCoAuthor: ''
 guestAuthorLink: ''